Life’s way too short to goof off, watch Minions or smell the roses. There’s some very serious parenting to be done everyone …

 You know those people who are self-professed ‘big kids’?
 Nope.
 Not me.
 Born a grown up, I hate playing puzzles and board games.
 I would rather sit through a Catholic mass than go to the playground.

 My husband seems effortless in his play and banter with our oldest.
 They laugh together at Minions.
 He teaches her how to pay for things at the store.
 Me?
 I’m always in a rush.

 I’m no fun

-Do other mothers feel the same or am I a stick in the mud?
+Do other mothers feel the same or am I the only stick-in-the-mud?

 Maybe it’s that invisible mental load presenting itself?
 You know the one.
 The absence of which allows the ‘other parent’ to breeze past a dirty towel on the floor without grabbing it and throwing on a load of laundry?
 That.

 My daughter helps me cook, fold laundry, and sometimes ‘works’ next to me on her wooden laptop.
-Quality time + getting jobs done= multitasking.
+Quality time + getting jobs done = multitasking.
 That’s all parenting is, really.
-I like to think I’m teaching her life skills, the same one’s millennials claim to lack.
-My four-year-old won’t need to call me to ask how to boil an egg.
-Just sayin’.
+I like to think I’m teaching her life skills.
+That way, my four-year-old won’t need to call me to ask how to boil an egg.

 I so badly want to be a more relaxed parent.
 One who can leave dishes in the sink and run around in the backyard after dinner.
 Unfortunately, as a recovering perfectionist and new mother of two, the kitchen is the only thing I can control in my life.
 So I need to have those dishes done or I’ll twitch.

 Not only do I sweat the dishes but I over-think almost every conversation I have with my daughter.
 Am I building her confidence or over-praising?
 Am I showing trustworthiness?
 Do I sound too cranky?
 How much should I set aside for her therapy?